YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

  <i>before and after</i>
  <br>
 <p>
-   In this game you could see that on the feets of every entity selected there is a circle this is used as the area that a entity ocuped and it is considered to determinate the position of the enitites.
-So when a entity is going to a tile to know that this one has reached it we watch if that point was inside this area.

    <h1>Collition system</h1>
    For preventing entities to collide to each other, we are going to not let them collide in the first place.
-   To do this before they stat moving we are going to consider all units, their state and their move.
-We are going to identify witch kind of collition the unity is going to have so we can prevent it.
+   To do this before they start moving we are going to consider all units, their state, and their move.
+We are going to identify which kind of collision the unity is going to have so we can prevent it.

 <h3>First kind of collition </h3>
 <p>
 <i>An unit try to enter in a tile where there is a unit not moving.</i>
 To solve this problem you should consider de direction of the unit that is moving.
-To move the one that lies stile in a tile that doesn't bother the unit that is moving.
-Or if you want to make the effect that one is pushing the other, you should do the oposite make.
+To move the one that lies still in a tile that doesn't bother the unit that is moving.
+Or if you want to make the effect that one is pushing the other, you should do the opposite make.
 <p>
 <img src="https://github.com/YessicaSD/CITM_2_Research_GroupMovement/blob/master/docs/Media/MovingUnits.gif?raw=true" width="400" align="left">
   <img src="https://github.com/YessicaSD/CITM_2_Research_GroupMovement/blob/master/docs/Media/pushingUnits.gif?raw=true" width="400" >